 You should apply for SAS as soon as you find you are struggling with a subject (and well before the exam period) rather than wait until there is an urgent problem.

 We already have tutors on staff for some subjects.
 Otherwise, the tutor recommended by your lecturer/supervisor/course coordinator should be your first choice.
 If you are still unable to find a tutor, contact us for advice.
 Pay is casual academic Level A.2.

 Two or more Australia Awards scholars seeking assistance for the same subject may elect to share a tutor.
 All students should be copied in to the request.

 The University's Statistical Consulting Centre (SCC) offers up to 10 hours of free statistical advice to eligible MPhil, PhD or MD students.

 If you require further support, or if you require support but are ineligible for the SCC's free service, you may apply for SAS to fund the services of the SCC, the Graduate Student Association, or another appropriate provider.

 Please note that rates for services such as the SCC are often higher than for tutorial assistance.

-To apply, complete the SAS application form and upload email correspondence advising your lecturer/supervisor/subject coordinator of your difficulties and your intention to take this training.
+To apply, email us, and provide correspondence advising your lecturer/supervisor/subject coordinator of your difficulties and your intention to take this training.